Peyton Sawyer: Reception

 Peyton has been described as "a very talented artist" who expresses her emotions through her work and guards her heart after losing so many important people in her life.
-The character was initially ill-received, as the audience felt that she was too mean, especially to love interest Lucas.
+The character was initially mixed-received, as the audience felt that she was too mean, especially to love interest Lucas.
 Tracy McLoone of PopMatters stated, "Perpetually cranky Peyton tears around town in a vintage car, listening to loud rock, and wearing a Ramones T-shirt, none of which fits with a typical cheerleader image."
 McLoone added, "At one point, Lucas asks her why she's a cheerleader, noting that she's 'the least cheery person I know.
 She responds, 'You don't know me.'
 [And in fact], she's right.
 The girl is a walking contradiction.
 Peyton embodies aspects of the good girl (cheerleader) and bad girl (rocker)."

 The character's crankiness was eventually toned down, as she was revealed to have a deeper side and her interaction with Lucas and Haley started to win over viewers.
 The Wilmington Star credits the character with "[blowing] away every stereotype" the media has placed on cheerleaders: "She's—gasp—smart!
 And interesting!
 And so not the pop-tart cheerleader TV often delivers," stated Allison Ballard of the newspaper.

-Her romance with Lucas also became popular.
-MTV described the two as the generation's Joey and Pacey, "the overly dramatic couple you could not help but root for," and the pairing emerged as one of the show's supercouples.
-Their departure received significant media attention, and was picked as one of the "12 most essential episodes" of One Tree Hill in 2009 by fans at starnewsonline.com.
+Her love story with Lucas also became very popular.
+MTV described the two as the generation's Joey and Pacey, "the overly dramatic couple you could not help but root for", and the pairing emerged as one of the show's supercouples.
+Their departure received significant media attention and was even picked as one of the "12 most essential episodes" of One Tree Hill in 2009 by fans at starnewsonline.com.